vishwanathdugani/dependency_management/README.md

 To deploy the API locally using Docker, use the provided `docker-compose.yml` file with the `docker-compose up --build` command.

 ### Future improvements and considerations

-Certainly, here's a refined and concise version of the future improvements and considerations for your project:

 - The assumption was made that the user is trying to manage dependencies on a debian/ubuntu server where the file is stored.
-- Enhance API security with additional authentication and encryption layers.
+- API security with additional authentication and encryption layers.
 - Develop a user interface for visual data representation, improving user experience.
-- Simplified data presentation by limiting package information to name and description for better readability.
+- limited package information to name and description for better readability.
-- Expand testing protocols to thoroughly cover edge cases and ensure robustness.
+- Expand testing to thoroughly cover edge cases and ensure robustness.
 - Transition from an in-memory model to a graph database for improved data management and scalability.
 - Implement background async tasks for synchronization between the status file and graph database.
 - Incorporate safeguards against circular dependencies to maintain system stability.